 - Compatible with Window operating systems.

-As part of our ongoing remote support to the University of Minnesota research community the University Imaging Centers has launched a live UIC webinar series featuring content tailored to our users' needs.
+As part of our ongoing support to the University of Minnesota research community the University Imaging Centers has launched UIC webinars featuring content tailored to our users' needs.

 Digital Image Analysis